seal-codes/webapp/README.md

 - **Photographers**: Embed attestation in photos before sharing with clients or on social media platforms
 - **Writers and Bloggers**: Establish ownership of written content before publication or submission
 - **Graphic Designers**: Protect design concepts and mockups when sharing with potential clients
-- **Musicians**: Attest original compositions and recordings before distribution
+- **Musicians**: Attest original compositions / scores before distribution

 ### Educational Applications